faytey/Clinex/README.md

 ## License

-This Clinex DAO smart contract is licensed under the MIT license.
+This Clinex DAO smart contract is Licensed under the MIT license.
 ```